libretro/fmsx-libretro/README.md

 The `FMPAC.ROM` and/or `GMASTER2.ROM` must be present in the RetroArch system directory and are to be provided by the user.

 Many disk-based games, especially multi-disk games, support saving to disk.
-To persist disk saves, set option "Save changes to .dsk image" (`fmsx_flush_disk`) to "Immediate" or "On close".
+To persist disk saves, set option "Save disk changes" (`fmsx_flush_disk`) to "Immediate" or "On close".

+Alternatively, set option "Save disk changes" (`fmsx_flush_disk`) to "To/From SRAM".
+This will leave your content files intact and save updated disk data into RetroArch SRAM file `<Game>.srm` in the configured `savefile_directory` when exiting RetroArch or unloading the content.
+For multidisk, only changed disks (usually your User Disk) will be persisted into SRAM.

+Note: this usage of RetroArch SRAM has nothing to do with MSX SRAM.
-This core currently does _not_ support saving to RetroArch RTC `Game.rtc` or SRAM `Game.srm` files.
+This core currently does _not_ support saving MSX game SRAM into RetroArch SRAM `<Game>.srm` files, nor saving RTC data into RetroArch RTC `<Game>.rtc`.

-If changing your game disks for savegames is not preferred, opt instead for persisting state; by default Save State button is F2 and Load State is F4.
-RetroArch will save state to `Game.state` in the configured `savestate_directory`.
+If persisting whole disks to RetroArch SRAM is not preferred, opt instead for persisting state; by default Save State button is F2 and Load State is F4.
+RetroArch will save state (compressed) to `<Game>.state` in the configured `savestate_directory`.

 For the state to be properly restored after a restart, this core must be started with **exactly** the same settings (MSX type, RAM size, etc.) & loaded files (ROMs, DSKs, CMOS, SRAM, etc).